m-lamotte/m-lamotte/README.md

 ### Hi/bonjour :raised_hand:

 - :evergreen_tree:  I'm Nick, a web developer.
-My preference is front-end, but I do some back-end as well.
+Mostly these days I work with the LAMP stack and JS/jQuery.
-- :pencil:  Primary languages I've been using these days: HTML/CSS/JS/PHP/SQL.
-Currently learning TypeScript and React.
+- :pencil:  Currently getting back into the study of React.
+The goal is to become more versatile in front-end.
-- :hourglass_flowing_sand: Most of my recent work has been in the form of small personal projects, school projects, my website, and online courses.
+- :hourglass_flowing_sand: A lot of my work these days is on GitLab, so you won't see that here.
+Perhaps I'll get around to building a nice game of chess.

 <!--
 **nlamo/nlamo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.